Kansas drug overdoses up 54% in first half of 2021

 Fentanyl has become increasingly accessible statewide, often combined with other drugs, such as heroin or cocaine, and sometimes even used as a standalone drug.
 Fentanyl-involved overdoses have a fast onset and may be difficult to reverse due to its potency.

-Chad Sabora, executive director of MO Network, previously told FOX4 that it’s practically impossible to distinguish between opiates laced with fentanyl, from those that are genuine.
+Chad Sabora, executive director of MO Network, previously told WDAF-TV that it’s practically impossible to distinguish between opiates laced with fentanyl, from those that are genuine.

-“There’s really no way to tell,” Sabora told FOX4 in November.
+“There’s really no way to tell,” Sabora told WDAF-TV in November.
 “The most important thing is don’t use alone.”

 Sabora said users administering drugs in isolation should contact Never Use Alone, whose mission is to increase users’ odds of surviving an overdose.
 A hotline number, (800) 484-3731, offers users moderation when administering drugs alone.